ZachIndigo/DmxPy/README.md

     dmxpy -p /dev/ttyUSB2 --level 128 -w

-To play the demo light pattern with the default level at 200
+To play the demo light pattern with the default level at 200, auto-detect USB port

-    dmxpy -p COM2 -l 200 --demo
+    dmxpy -l 200 --demo

 ### For more specific use cases use the DmxPy module
 To import